RobinNagpal/dodao-ui/tasks/all-tasks.md

 ### Clickable Demos
 - [ ] View modal - only looks fine above 1024px, down that its all a mess so we can detect the screen size and show a message like view the demo on a large screen
-- [ ] Change icon for simulation.
-Show some other button - Robin - Next PR
-- [ ] Edit modal - in stepper - up arrow is not working
+- [ ] Styling is not applied in injected iframes
+- [ ] Tooltip is showing up twice

+### Tidbits
+- [ ] On small height screens and when the tidbit has many steps, the last few steps look very odd

+# 2nd Priority

 ### Post signup - Help text
 - [ ] Add couple of clickable demos.
 One for creating tidbit, and other for creating a clickable demo.

-# 2nd Priority

 ### Others
 - [ ] Remove the hardcoded messages of notifications and errors.
 Make use of `default.json` file for all the messages
 - [ ] Add more preview items in Theme Settings modal to see the color changes
-- [ ] We didnt have email login option for alchemix, but now with footer login, we are allowing email login

 ### Clickable Demos
 - [ ] View modal - we can show a "Try it" button when clickable demo gets completed which takes user to some link relevant to the demo
 - [ ] Edit modal - errors at the bottom (before save button) are in reverse order

-### Login issue for admins
-- [ ] Making it easy for the admin to login.
-Right now we are not showing any login button.
-May be we show in the footer? or somewhere else where its not too visible?

 ### Tidbits
 - [ ] Edit modal - in stepper - image uploader - if gif is uploaded, edit and trash icon doesnt appear
 - [ ] Edit modal - in stepper - icon to duplicate a step